On Cross-Layer Interactions of QUIC, Encrypted DNS and HTTP/3: Design, Evaluation and Dataset: Methodology

 The setup is encapsulated in Linux network namespaces, enabling separating client and server into different network domains.
 Following this, different network conditions are simulated using \texttt{netem} for fiber, cable, DSL and 4G.
 For 4G, two variations are used: 4G with good signal quality (referred to as 4G), as well as 4G with medium signal quality (4G medium).
 Table \ref{tab:Table1} shows the delay as well as bandwidth values that are applied for the different scenarios which are based on empirical data: FCC’s Measuring Broadband America dataset \cite{mba2022} is used to represent the fixed broadband scenarios, whereas the ERRANT dataset \cite{TKG_CN'20,Midoglu_Infocom'18} is used for mobile wireless access technologies.
 The delays and bandwidth are controlled using \texttt{netem}, where delay is always meant in the sense of two-way delay, i.e., the round-trip time (RTT), where the on-way delay is assumed to be symmetrical.

-To enable this setup, several changes were made to the open source tools \textit{CoreDNS}~\cite{adguardcoredns} and \textit{Chromium}. \textit{CoreDNS} was extended to additionally run an H3 server in order to share TLS information, resulting in an executable that runs both servers with the same certificates and \textit{session ticket} keys.
+To enable this setup, we used \textit{Chromium 102.0.4991.0} and \textit{CoreDNS 1.7.0}~\cite{adguardcoredns}, where several changes were made to both these open source tools. \textit{CoreDNS} was extended to additionally run an H3 server in order to share TLS information, resulting in an executable that runs both servers with the same certificates and \textit{session ticket} keys.
 Moreover, \textit{Chromium} was modified to support importing and exporting TLS session information, enabling $0$-RTT and TLS session resumption following browser restarts.
+The used machine was an Ubuntu 18.04 with Kernel 5.4.0, featuring 2 Intel Xeon E5-2643 6-Core CPUs and 128GB of RAM.
+It is to be noted that during the evaluation, we did not find any limitation by the hardware.